Skip to main content

 When do you need to convert between Pascals and Millimeters of Mercury?

-A unit of pressure historically defined as the pressure exerted by a 1-millimeter column of mercury at standard gravity.
+A unit of pressure historically defined as the pressure exerted by a column of mercury exactly 1 millimeter tall at the standard acceleration of gravity (9.
 Pascal and Millimeters of Mercury are both pressure units, so conversion comes up whenever one source of information uses one unit and another uses the other — a classic cross-reference challenge in engineering, trade, travel, and everyday life.

 More Pressure Conversions